Student research programs

 Eligibility

-• be currently enrolled in an undergraduate or honours or master’s by coursework degree at UQ at the time of application
+- You are enrolled in an undergraduate, honours, or postgraduate coursework program at UQ at the time of application (internal or external study options apply); and

-• have a high level of academic achievement during their undergraduate degree
+- You have a high level of academic achievement during your degree; and

 Assessment and selection